 - Address underlying causes of migration by increasing assistance to El Salvador, Guatemala, and Honduras, and establishing processing centers throughout Central America for individuals that are eligible for lawful migration to the United States or other partner countries.

-- Provide dependents of H-1B visa holders with work authorization and prevent their children from aging out of the system and being forced to leave the United States.
+- Provide dependents of H-1B visa holders (highly skilled workers) with work authorization and prevent their children from aging out of the system and being forced to leave the United States.

-- Provide foreign graduates of US universities with advanced STEM degrees more opportunities to remain in the United States after graduation.
+- Provide that foreign graduates of US universities with advanced STEM degrees would not be subject to numerical visa limits.

 - Require DHS and the Department of Labor (DOL) to establish a commission of labor, employer, and civil rights organizations to make recommendations to improve the employment verification process.

-- Provide immigrant workers who suffer serious labor violations with greater access to U visa relief and protect workers who are victims of workplace retaliation from deportation to allow labor agencies to interview them and investigate the situation.
+- Provide immigrant workers who suffer serious labor violations with greater access to U visa relief and protect workers who are victims of workplace retaliation from deportation to allow labor agencies to interview them and investigate their situations.

 DHS announced that it was suspending the Migrant Protection Protocols (MPP), effective January 21, 2021.
 MPP, also known as the Remain in Mexico policy, was established by the Trump administration in January 2019.
 It allowed border officers to send non-Mexicans who sought asylum at the US southern border to Mexico to await their immigration hearings.
 Prior to the MPP, asylum seekers were able to wait for their hearings in the United States.
 Over 67,000 migrants have been subject to the program and many are still waiting for their hearings in camps along the southern border.
 Under the DHS announcement, no new individuals will be enrolled in the program.
 DHS advised current MPP participants to remain where they are and await additional guidance.